X16Community/x16-docs/X16 Reference - 04 - KERNAL.md

 **Description:** If .C is set, the routine `keymap` returns a pointer to a zero-terminated string with the current keyboard layout identifier in .X/.Y.
 If .C is clear, it sets the keyboard layout to the zero-terminated identifier pointed to by .X/.Y.
 On return, .C is set in case the keyboard layout is unsupported.

 Keyboard layout identifiers are in the form "DE", "DE-CH" etc.

 ---
+#### Function Name: SCNKEY

+Purpose: Poll the SMC for a keystroke, and add it to the X16's buffer.
+Call address: \$FF9F
+Communication registers: None
+Preparatory routines: None
+Error returns: None
+Stack requirements: 0
+Registers affected: .A, .X., .Y

+**Description:**

+This routine is called by the default KERNAL interrupt service routine in order to poll a keystroke from the System Management Controller and place it in the KERNAL's keyboard buffer.
+Unless the KERNAL ISR is being bypassed or supplemented, it is not normally necessary to call this routine from user code.

+This routine is also called `kbd_scan` inside KERNAL code.

+---